specklesystems/speckle-docs/user/grasshopper.md

 ![Receive node](./img-gh/nodes-receive.png)

-The **Receive Node** fetches data from a specified `Stream` or any other valid `Transport`.
+The **Receive Node** fetches data from a specified `project` or any other valid `Transport`.
 Whenever possible, the receiver node will try to convert all Speckle objects into Rhino-compatible objects.

 <!-- > This node is capable of [Kit Selection](#object-conversion-and-kits) -->

 #### Inputs

-- _Stream_: Supports any generated stream from within the `Stream` component category, but also _stream urls_ in text format.
+- _Project_: Supports any generated project from within the `project` component category, but also _project urls_ in text format.

 #### Outputs

-- _Data_: The data that was received from the stream.
+- _Data_: The data that was received from the project.

 #### Extra options